-It allows individuals to dig deep into their own imagination and create something they are truly passionate about.
-Most importantly…it is a limitless world filled with endless expansion and opportunity.
+It allows individuals to dig deep into their own imagination, much like when playing Yu-Gi-Oh cards with yugioh structure decks, and create something they are truly passionate about.
+Most importantly, Minecraft gaming is a limitless world filled with endless expansion and opportunity.

 Minecraft was first created in 2009 by a small company hoping to create a unique game for players both young and old, they succeeded beyond their own expectations.